SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Observations and data reduction

 SN~2025qe (Fig.~\ref{fig:finders}(b)) was discovered in IC~0529 by the Zwicky Transient Facility (ZTF; \citealt{bellm--19}) on 2025 Jan.
 18 (MJD = 60693.26) with an apparent magnitude in the ZTF $g$-band of $m_{g}$ = 18.67$\pm$0.09 \citep{sn2025qe--discovery}.
 SN~2025qe was also observed by GOTO approximately six hours earlier with an apparent magnitude of $m_{L}$ = 18.66$\pm$0.19.
 Following its detection by GOTO, follow up spectroscopic observations were automatically triggered by the GOTO marshall (Lyman et al., in prep.).
 Across ATLAS, GOTO, and ZTF, the last non-detection of SN~2025qe occurred $\sim$1.7~days before the first detection with a 5$\sigma$ limit of $m_o$ $\textgreater$19.70.
 Within $\sim$10 hours of the first detection by ZTF, SN~2025qe was observed and classified as a SN~Ia at a redshift of $z = 0.007$ by the Li-Jiang One hour per Night observation of Supernovae survey (LiONS; \citealt{sn2025qe--class, wang--19}), but was later reclassified as a SN~Iax by GOTO \citep{sn2025qe--class--goto}.

 Appendix~\ref{appendix_phot} presents the photometry of SN~2024bfu and SN~2025qe.
 Photometry from ATLAS, GOTO, and ZTF was obtained using the respective forced photometry services (\citealt{atlas--forced}; Jarvis et al., in prep.; \citealt{masci--19}).
-Supplemental photometry was also obtained with IO:O on the Liverpool Telescope (LT; \citealt{lt}) in the $ugriz$ bands, the pt5m \citep{hardy--15} in the $BVRI$ bands, and the 0.8m telescopes of the Two-meter Twin Telescope (TTT) facility in $gri$ bands.
+For both SNe we remove GOTO epochs for which the SN is within 300 pixels of the CCD edge as these can show additional scatter.
+Following the method outlined by \cite{rest--25}, we increase the reported flux uncertainties, by estimating scatter in the baseline flux before the SN, to account for additional noise in the data.
+Supplemental photometry was obtained with IO:O on the Liverpool Telescope (LT; \citealt{lt}) in the $ugriz$ bands, the pt5m \citep{hardy--15} in the $BVRI$ bands, and the 0.8~m telescopes of the Two-meter Twin Telescope (TTT) facility in the $gri$ bands.
 IO:O images are automatically reduced using the standard LT reduction pipeline.
 Images from pt5m are reduced for bias, dark, and flat-field corrections using a custom pipeline.
 TTT data were taken by a CMOS camera and arrived pre-reduced.
 These data were subsequently median binned over $3\times3$ pixels to remove hot pixels and provide a better sampling of the image quality (unbinned pixels are 0.2\farcs~pix$^{-1}$).
 Photometry of LT and TTT images was performed using a custom seeing-matched aperture pipeline with difference imaging, and calibrated using a sequence based on Gaia~DR3 synthetic photometry derived from XP spectra~\citep{gaia--synphot}.
 Template subtraction was performed with \texttt{hotpants}~\citep{becker--hotpants}, using deep reference images from the Panoramic Survey Telescope and Rapid Response System Data Release 1 (Pan-STARRS DR1; \citealt{ps1--chambers}), excluding $u$-band, which was left unsubtracted due to no appropriate templates being available.
 Photometry of reduced pt5m images was obtained using the photometry-sans-frustration (psf) pipeline \citep{p_s_f}.
-Template subtraction was also not applied to pt5m images due to the lack of suitable template images.
+Template subtraction was also not applied to pt5m images due to the lack of suitable templates.